 Real estate is leveraged by gatekeepers to determine who gets to come and go—and too often their determinations are made along identity lines.
-When shut out of spaces, we are relegated to “the digital” as avatars of ourselves in online spaces and social apps while the rich and unencumbered get to take up and command the physical space.
+When shut out of spaces, women, poc, LQBTQIA, and immigrant populations are relegated to “the digital” as avatars of ourselves in online spaces and social apps, while the rich and unencumbered get to take up and command the physical space.
 While this paradigm has birthed the age of remote “influencers,” it’s also dismantled our mechanisms to physically connect—for nuanced conversation and interpersonal empathy.
 It has led to a catastrophic rise in social anxiety, drug addiction, mass incarceration, mass murders, and the accelerated destruction of the inalienable rights of all but a few.

 I built Town Stages as a reimagining of equity and access in New York City spaces - where we can connect, collaborate, communicate, and celebrate.
 I built Town Stages so we can heal.

 “When we model how the world can be on our stages and screens, we inspire those watching to build that very world in their daily lives.
 Artists are here to push the cultural needle, show what’s possible, and pass the torch.”

 Those working in some cross section of small business entrepreneurship, arts, media, social impact, and/or civic engagement are leaders.
 They deserve spaces and platforms looking forward with them - not deciding for them.

 My team and I created the Sokoloff Arts Creative Fellowship program at Town Stages to change representation not only in the arts sector but all sectors, so that leadership can finally reflect the ones they lead.